 More than ½ of all those who are diagnosed with some sort of substance use disorder also report they have mental health issues.
 In addition, the majority of those who have a mental health disorder diagnosis report abusing alcohol and/or drugs to cope with or handle those issues.
-If you or someone you know have a dual diagnosis (addiction and mental health disorder), we have the best treatment for dual diagnosis here at Harmony Recovery Group that can help you to overcome both these issues simultaneously.
+If you or someone you know have a dual diagnosis (addiction and mental health disorder), we have the best treatment for dual diagnosis here at Harmony Health Group that can help you to overcome both these issues simultaneously.

 What Does Dual Diagnosis Mean